Expert Block Paving In Birmingham

 Block paving a driveway in Birmingham is one of the most popular and cost-effective ways of decorating your driveway.
 It can not only last for years but increases your home value.

-However, hiring local driveway experts to give you exactly what your looking for and a stress-free experience can be a challenge.
-However, look no further than Majesticlay because the moment you make contact with us we will aim to make the whole process a very simple and enjoyable one.
+However, finding a local business to give you exactly what your looking for and give a stress-free experience can sometimes be difficult.
+From the moment you make contact with us we will aim to make the whole process to get a no obligation free quote very simple and fast.

 A foundation is dug and a sub-base – made of a crushed and compacted material such as stone or recycled concrete – is laid.
 This aids drainage and helps keep your driveway level.
 Edge restraint is then laid to frame the driveway – this could be bricks or concrete; the wall of your property could be suitable for where the drive meets it.

 A layer of sand is laid on top of the sub-base and levelled off so that the blocks can be laid on top.
 These blocks are then vibrated to compact them down into the sand.
 When the blocks are in place, another thinner layer of sand is spread on top of the blocks and they’ve vibrated again.
 This last vibration sends the top sand into any remaining gaps between the blocks.
 Your drive is then ready to enjoy.